epam/TimebaseWS/guide/authentication.md

 * `dh_key` [string] - String containing client's Diffie–Hellman public key, encoded as base64;
 * `keepalive_timeout` [string] - Inactivity period after which the session will be terminated by the server in milliseconds.

+>  Upon the successful completion of this step, both the Client and the Server have enough data to generate **Session Secret** using Diffie–Hellman method.
+Session Secret is used for signing requests - see the following section.

 **Using Session**

 Each REST and Websocket CONNECT request must be signed using a session secret.
 Web server will compute the signature on such requests and, if the result is different from the signature provided, the request will be rejected.